wgseligman/GramsSim/GramsG4/README.md

 ### Events from an external generator

 The GPS commands may not be sufficient.
-For example, you may want to generate the primary particles from an initial nuclear interaction (*n-<span style="text-decoration:overline">n</span>* oscillations are one such case), or a shower of particles from a cosmic-ray simulation.
+For example, you may want to generate the primary particles from an initial nuclear interaction (*n-<span style="text-decoration:overline">n</span>* oscillations are one such case), a shower of particles from a cosmic-ray simulation, or the output of GramsSky (see `GramsSim/GramsSky/README.md`).

 GramsG4 can read files of events in [HepMC3](https://gitlab.cern.ch/hepmc/HepMC3) format.
 A typical command to run the simulation with an input file would be: